legacy-seismic-data/legacy-seismic-data.github.io/summaries/IES-u-Iceland.md

 1958 Willmore Z
 1973 Landsnet

+Insrumentation is mostly short period for the recording of local earthquakes.
 The last analog seismograph was taken out of service in 2010.

 See also [WWSSN](../organizations/wwssn) for station Akureyri (AKU).